fredhutchio/intro-bioinformatics/README.md

 * Then install [homebrew](http://brew.sh)
 * Then run `brew install sshfs` from your OSX terminal

-You should now be able to run
+From within the Fred Hutch network you should now be able to run

 ```bash
 mkdir -p ~/mounts/hutch